PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 represents an individual variable, a :term:`feature`.
 The concepts of samples and features are essential for a dataset, hence we take a further, closer look.

-The dataset assumes the first axis of the data to be the sample-separating dimension.
+The dataset assumes that the first axis of the data is to be used to define individual samples.
 If the dataset is created using a one-dimensional vector it will therefore have as many samples as elements in the vector, and only one feature.

 >>> one_d = [ 0, 1, 2, 3 ]